matter-labs/era-contracts/docs/Overview.md

 All data that is needed to restore the L2 state are also pushed on-chain.
 There are two approaches, publishing inputs of L2 transactions on-chain and publishing the state transition diff. zkSync follows the second option.

-See the [documentation](https://v2-docs.zksync.io/dev/fundamentals/rollups.html) to read more!
+See the [documentation](https://era.zksync.io/docs/dev/fundamentals/rollups.html) to read more!

 ## Glossary

-- **Governor** - privileged address that controls the upgradability of the network and sets other privileged addresses.
+- **Governor** - a privileged address that controls the upgradability of the network and sets other privileged addresses.
+- **Security council** - an address of the Gnosis multisig with the trusted owners that can decrease upgrade timelock.
 - **Validator/Operator** - a privileged address that can commit/verify/execute L2 blocks.
 - **Facet** - implementation contract.
 The word comes from the EIP-2535.
-- **Security council** - set of trusted addresses that can decrease upgrade timelock.
-- **Gas** - a unit that measures the amount of computational effort required to execute specific operations on the zkSync v2 network.
+- **Gas** - a unit that measures the amount of computational effort required to execute specific operations on the zkSync Era network.

 ### L1 Smart contracts